-It’s easy to become complacent about customers.
-As your company grows, you may find yourself shifting from the desperate search for customers to the desperate search for ways to operate better, faster, and cheaper.
-At that point, it’s quite possible to lose sight of why your customers are or were loyal.
+During rapid growth, you may find your business shifting from the desperate search for customers to the desperate search for ways to operate better, faster and cheaper.
+At this point, it’s quite possible to lose sight of why your customers are or were loyal and become overly confident.

 That’s not to say you won’t or shouldn’t ever lose a client.
 In your early growth stages, you’re more likely to accept and put up with a problematic client – you know, the ones always wanting more for less or the ones buying extremely low volumes so that it costs more to service them than you make on the deal.
 As you grow, you can help yourself and your company by gracefully leaving these customers behind.